jpuritz/dDocent/UserGuide.md

        2           4           6           8           10           12          14          16          18          20
                                                    Number of Individuals

 Please choose data cutoff.
-Pick point right before the assymptote.
+Pick point right before the asymptote.
 A good starting cutoff might be 10% of the total number of individuals

 ```
-This is from a simulated data set with 40 individuals, and a cutoff of `4` lines up well with the inflection in the curver.
+This is from a simulated data set with 40 individuals, and a cutoff of `4` lines up well with the inflection in the curve.
 Let's enter `4`.

 `dDocent` now outputs: